taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 npm install --save normalizr
 ~~~~~~~~

-Let's have a look at the inital state for the `todoReducer`.
+Let's have a look at the initial state for the `todoReducer`.
 You could make up your own initial state.
 For instance, what about completing all coding examples in this book?

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~